-Silhouettes of tree limbs twisted graceful against gray skies.
-Snuggling by the the fire at night under cozy blankets.
+Silhouettes of tree limbs twisted gracefully against gray skies.
+Snuggling by the fire at night under cozy blankets.
 Just one more mug of hot coffee before we get on with our day.

 And while winter most certainly has her charm, I do so miss warmer days when playing in the dirt and caring for my outdoor plants is almost a daily ritual.

 I told you guys that I love to have green plants inside during the winter months, but I neglected to tell you that if you start with just one plant, you may not be able to stop there!
 You may find yourself adding to your little plant family every week or two!